Part I

 When heat rises, pause and run the five-point check:

-- Accountability: What repair would make this clean?
+• Accountability: What action (repair, boundary, or exit) would make this clean?

 Take a breath.